-The International Standards Organization (ISO) put forth its annual risk-management guidelines, ISO 31000: 2018, in February 2018.
+The International Organization for Standardization (ISO) put forth its annual risk-management guidelines, ISO 31000: 2018, in February 2018.
 Here are the key components of the guidelines, as well as some critical questions for organizations to answer.

 (Those unfamiliar with the ISO’s guidelines can read our overview.)

 How Integrated Are Your Organization’s Security Practices?

 What is one of the most significant determinants of success for a risk-management process?
 The level of commitment from top leadership and the board.
 At the center of ISO 31000:2018 is this very issue of commitment — and the guidelines warn that the effectiveness of the whole affair will depend on the dedication and involvement from those in charge.

 Consider the following questions to assess the level of commitment from those at the top of your organization:

 Is cyber risk management integrated into every corner of your organization?
 A counterproductive alternative would be to treat cybersecurity solely as an IT issue.
 Sadly, this is still the case in many organizations today, as evidenced by recent reports measuring cyber risks globally.

 Are cyber risks adequately considered when organizational strategy and business objectives are being formulated?
 Is consideration given to the alignment of strategy, performance and security, as per the advice about enterprise risk management (ERM) from the Committee of Sponsoring Organizations (COSO)?